 Criteria Deterministic Probabilistic

-Overfished evaluation (SSB/SSB {MSY}) 2.10 2.39
+Overfished evaluation (SSB/SSB MSY ) 2.10 2.39

 Overfishing evaluation 0.40 0.28

-MFMT (F {MSY}) 0.69 1.07
+$MFMT (F{MSY})$ 0.69 1.07

-SSB {MSY} (mt mature female biomass) 3,291 2,642
+SSB MSY (mt mature female biomass) 3,291 2,642

 MSST (mt mature female biomass) 2,468 2,066

-MSY (1000 lbs.)
-2,342 2,474
+MSY (1,000 lbs) 2,342 2,474

 During public scoping of this amendment and initial feedback from the Snapper Grouper Advisory Panel (April 2021), the Council received comments requesting consideration of changes to the commercial minimum size limit, commercial trip limits, and April spawning closure.
 The Council is considering a reduction of the commercial minimum size limit to reduce the difference in size limits between sectors, which would increase fairness and equity between sectors and commercial fishing efficiency.
 The Council is considering increases to the commercial trip limits to allow some increase in harvest of a stock that is not overfished and above its reference biomass level.
 The Council is also considering changes to the April spawning closure such that both sectors would have similar access or restrictions during April.
-This action is intended to increase fairness and equity between sectors, as well.
+This action is intended to increase fairness and equity between sectors.

 Additionally, the Council is considering an action to remove recreational ACTs from species in the Snapper Grouper FMP.
-In 2012, the Comprehensive ACL Amendment established ACLs and recreational ACTs (SAFMC 2011d).
+In 2012, the Comprehensive Annual Catch Limit Amendment for the

+South Atlantic Region (Comprehensive ACL Amendment) established ACLs and recreational ACTs (SAFMC 2011b).
 The latter are intended as a precautionary buffer to account for uncertainty in the recreational catch estimates.
 While ACTs were developed and established as part of the management process (thus, they must be changed through plan amendments as the ACL changes), these values were not used in developing regulations and were not included in codified regulatory text.
-Since the Council has not used the ACT to manage the snapper grouper fishery and has accounted for any management uncertainty when setting the ACL, in March 2021, the Council directed staff to include an action in Amendment 49 to the

-Snapper Grouper FMP that would consider removal of recreational ACTs throughout the Snapper Grouper FMP.
+Since the Council has not used the ACT to manage the snapper grouper fishery and has accounted for any management uncertainty when setting the ACL, in March 2021, the Council added an action to this amendment that would consider removal of recreational ACTs throughout the Snapper Grouper FMP.

 1.5.
-How has recreational data collection changed in the southeast?
+How Has Recreational Data Collection Changed in the Southeast?